 George Washington spent the summer of 1787 in Philadelphia presiding over the Federal Convention that struggled for four months to draft the Constitution of the United States of America.
 On September 17, 1787—the very day that the Constitution was adopted—Washington bid farewell to his fellow delegates.
 On the same day a far less momentous event occurred, though one that gives insight into Washington's interests at the time; he paid a bookseller 22 shillings, six pence in Pennsylvania currency for The History and Adventures of the Renowned Don Quixote, Translated from the Spanish Miguel de Servantes By T. Smollett, M.D.
-Washington's edition of Tobias Smollett's English translation was published in London in 1786.
+Smollett's translation was originally published in 1755, but Washington owned an edition published in 1786.

 Washington took his copy of Don Quixote with him when he left Philadelphia the following day and the volumes soon found a place in his Mount Vernon library.
 Although Washington's nine hundred volume library included a number of works of literature, this seventeenth-century Spanish allegory does seem a somewhat unusual choice for the pragmatic farmer, soldier, and statesman.
 An explanation for the apparently uncharacteristic purchase can be found within Washington's correspondence.